-Best apps for first-time iPhone owners
+Pick up your first iPhone?
+These are the must-have apps to download!

 Kindle Reader

 Just because you are not using a Kindle, doesn't mean you can't read your Kindle books.
 Amazon makes it possible for you to download and read your purchased Kindle books on your iPhone.
 You can even listen to your Amazon audiobooks.
 You have to buy books through Amazon, but once purchased, you can download them right onto your iPhone and read whenever you want.
+The versatility of the Kindle Reader app makes it one of the best iPhone apps.

 Fitbit

-You're going to need some way of counting those steps you take everyday and logging them into Apple's Health app.
+You're going to need some way of counting those steps you take every day and logging them into Apple's Health app if you don't also own the best Apple Watch.
 Fitbit's fitness app is great because you don't have to have any additional equipment for basic walk and run tracking.
 But, if you own any of the company's many wearable fitness trackers, you can store all of your data on your iPhone.
 If you don't already own an Apple Watch, or you are leaning more toward FitBit for your health and fitness needs, you'll enjoy the features that the Fitbit app has to offer.

+No Apple Watch, no problem!
+The Fitbit app lets you track steps just on your iPhone, or you can use it with the wide selection of Fitbit trackers.

 Nike+ Run Club